robzr/ecobee/README.md

 - Example usage scripts (see /examples/\*)

 TODO:
+- Move all HTTP interaction to a dedicated/shared class
 - Add and test more robust Status != 0 handling via Exceptions; document
 - Add retries for specific !0 statuses
 - Add random timeout padding to avoid race conditions with multiple clients when refreshing tokens